cgarciae/nnx/README.md

 model.update = jax.tree_map(lambda w, g: w - 0.1 * g, model.get("params"), grads)
 ```

-In this example, `model.get("params")` returns a `Partition` that contains all the references in the `params` collection. `grads` is a `Partition` with the same structure as `model.get("params")`, but with gradients instead of parameters.
+In this example, `model.get("params")` returns a `State` that contains all the references in the `params` collection. `grads` is a `State` with the same structure as `model.get("params")`, but with gradients instead of parameters.
 The statement `model.update = ...` updates the values of the references in `model` with the values of the new parameters from stochastic gradient descent (SGD) update rule.

 ### Transformations